MonashSmartStructures/ospgrillage/paper/paper.md

 `ospgrillage` is intended for two groups of users who would like to utilize `OpenSees` in Python language.
 Firstly, the ability of `ospgrillage` in providing a simple interface for creating grillage is suited for users who wish to create and analyze grillage models instantaneously in `OpenSees` framework.
 Secondly, `ospgrillage`'s ability to generate and export fully-fledged python scripts caters for users who wish to create and store multiple grillage models for uses outside of `ospgrillage`.
-Overall, `ospgrillage` greatly reduces the time needed to write scripts which open up `OpenSees` framework to a wider audience by lowering the bar for teaching and learning of the `OpenSeesPy` module.

-Source code, documentation, and issue trackers can be found at `ospgrillage`'s the main repository.
-Details on the module design can be found on the documentation page.
-Guide and examples for creating grillage models can be found in documentation as well.

-# Package information
+# Module information

 In general, `ospgrillage` wraps `OpenSeesPy` command for:

 - creating grillage model, and
 - running analysis

+Source code, documentation, and issue trackers can be found at `ospgrillage`'s the main [repository](https://monashsmartstructures.github.io/ospgrillage/index.html).
+Further details on the module design can be found on the documentation Module design page.
+Guide and examples for creating grillage models are also presented in the documentation as well.

 # Acknowledgements